arclabs561/runctl/docs/EBS_VOLUME_OPTIMIZATION.md

 ## EBS-Optimized Instances

-All instances created by trainctl are automatically configured with EBS optimization enabled.
+All instances created by runctl are automatically configured with EBS optimization enabled.
 This provides:

 - **Dedicated bandwidth** for EBS volumes
 - **Consistent performance** without contention